nationalarchives/tdr-prototype-mvc/README.md

 - A web server such as nginx, configured to proxy HTTP and/or HTTPS requests to whatever port you will be running TDR on
 - Ports 80 and/or 443 open

-## Build a production distribution
+### Build a production distribution

-Build the frontend, replacing the values of the environment variables:
+On your dev machine, build the frontend, replacing the values of the environment variables:

 ```
 TDR_BASE_URL=https://example.com \